 Surrounded by stunning woodland the stone circle is over 20m across.
 Some of the stones are still upstanding while others lie on their side, however, the recumbent stone which is flanked by two large stones, appears to have three large cup marks on the outer face.
-The reason for these is a mystery although it has been speculated they were perhaps mapping ancient lunar positions, maybe they were used for another purpose, maybe they are just a coincidence but they do appear to point towards the major lunar standstills.
+The reason for these is a mystery although it has been speculated they were used to map ancient lunar positions.
+Maybe they were used for another purpose, or are just a coincidence but they do appear to point towards the major lunar standstills.
 As the standing stone circle was built to have an open view of the south, which would allow for tracking the movements of the moon, they are probably not a coincidence.

 We are very lucky that we have the privilege of being able to see these structures and visit them.
 The stone circle at Cothiemuir Wood can be visited from Cothiemuir Hill Natural Burial Ground with a beautiful walk through the woodland.
 Dogs are also welcome we just ask that people respect the surrounding natural burial and the monolithic structure itself, as both have a lot of meaning in both the past and the present.